pingidentity/pingone-authenticator-sample-app-android/README.md

    It is mandatory to replace these images before submitting the application to Google Play, in order to create a unique app complying with Google's restrictions.
 For more information, refer to [Google Play Impersonation and Intellectual Property Guidelines].

 3. If needed, update the `app/src/main/res/values/strings.xml` file, to customize any string in the application.
-##### Note: For further understanding the code implementation of this app, refer to [Setup a mobile app] using the PingOne SDK sample code.
+##### Note: For further understanding the code implementation of this app, refer to [Setup a mobile app] using the PingOne MFA SDK sample code.

 ## Device Integrity validation